lowlydba/expressdb.io/sql-server-express-unattended-install.md

-## How Does Unattended Install Work?
+## How Does Unattended Install Work

 Automating the installation of SQL Server Express, also known as an unattended install, is done by launching the setup process via the command